developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/guide/about/index.md

 * Send APDU commands
 * Retrieve the active SAM slot
 * Check current SAM status (regardless of SAM connection status)
-* Check the SAM type (supports MIFARE, CALYPSO and FELICA)
+* Check the SAM type (supports Calypso, FeliCA and MIFARE)

 Note: SAM APIs support only transceiver commands with the SAM.
 For NFC tag reading and tag-related transactions, Zebra recommends using the standard [Android NFC APIs](https://developer.android.com/guide/topics/connectivity/nfc).

 ### API Enhancements

-Enhanced Barcode Manager API with following features.
-Currently these features are supported only on Oreo (Android 8.1.0) devices:
+**Enhanced Barcode Manager API** adds the following features on devices running Android 8.1 Oreo:

-Added support for new Symbology and Label type GridMatrix:
+* Support for GridMatrix Symbology and Label type:

-Added new enum GridMatrixInverse under ScannerConfig - Describes Enable/Disable/Auto options for decoding GridMatrix barcodes with inverse reflectance.
+ * ScannerConfig enum `GridMatrixInverse` describes Enable/Disable/Auto options for decoding GridMatrix barcodes with inverse reflectance.

-Added new enum GridMatrixMirror under ScannerConfig - Describes Enable/Disable/Auto options for decoding mirrored GridMatrix barcodes.
+ * ScannerConfig enum `GridMatrixMirror` describes Enable/Disable/Auto options for decoding mirrored GridMatrix barcodes.

-Added new parameter inverse under ScannerConfig.DecoderParams.GridMatrix - This allows to select one option from GridMatrixInverse enum.
+ * `ScannerConfig.DecoderParams.GridMatrix` parameter inverse allows selection of an option from GridMatrixInverse enum.

-Added new parameter mirror under ScannerConfig.DecoderParams.GridMatrix- This allows to select on option from GridMatrixMirror enum.
+ * `ScannerConfig.DecoderParams.GridMatrix` parameter mirror allows selection of an option from GridMatrixMirror enum.

-Added new decoder parameters under ScannerConfig.DecoderParams.Signature:
+* Added the following `ScannerConfig.DecoderParams.Signature` decoder parameters:

-width - Use to set width of the image.
-The aspect ratio of Width to Height must match the aspect ratio of the signature capture barcode to avoid distortion in captured image.

-height - Use to set height of the image.
-The aspect ratio of Width to Height must match the aspect ratio of the signature capture barcode to avoid distortion in captured image.

-format - Use to set format of the image.

-jpegQuality - Use to set jpeg quality of the image.
-A value between 5 and 100 with a step of 5.
-100 is the highest quality image and 5 means optimize for image size.

-bpp - Use to set bits per pixel for a black and white image.
-This parameter is not applicable to JPEG format.
+ * **width** sets the width of an image.
+ * **height** sets the height of an image.
+ * **format** sets the image format.
+ * **jpegQuality** sets image quality to `.jpeg`.
+ * **bpp** sets the bits-per-pixel for a monochromatic image.

-Added new decoder parameter under ScannerConfig.DecoderParams.I2of5:
+* Added `ScannerConfig.DecoderParams.I2of5` decoder parameter:

-febraban - This allows to enable or disable inserting special check characters in the transmitted data stream of Interleaved 2 of 5 barcodes which are of length 14 and meet specific Febraban criteria.
+ * **febraban** can enable or disable insertion of special "check" characters in the transmitted data stream of Interleaved 2 of 5 barcodes that are of length 14 and meet specific Febraban criteria.

-Added new scanner parameters under ScannerConfig.ScanParams:
+* Added `ScannerConfig.ScanParams` scanner parameters:

-decodeScreenNotificationTime - Sets the length of time (in milliseconds) to display the screen overlay upon successful decode.
+ * `decodeScreenNotificationTime` sets the length of time (in milliseconds) to display the screen overlay upon successful decode.

-decodeScreenTranslucencyLevel - Sets the percentage of translucency of decode screen notification overlay.
-This value can be from 20 to 50 with a step of 5.
+ * `decodeScreenTranslucencyLevel` sets the percentage of translucency of the decode screen notification overlay.

-Added new parameter under ScannerConfig.MultiBarcodeParams:
+* Added a `ScannerConfig.MultiBarcodeParams` parameter:

-instantReporting - Enables/Disables instantaneous reporting of unique barcodes.
-Enabling this parameter will ignore the value of multiBarcodeParams.barcodeCount param and will report the scanned data to the user instantaneously, without waiting to end the scanning session.
+ * `instantReporting` can enable or disable instantaneous reporting of unique barcodes.
+Enabling this parameter ignores the value of `multiBarcodeParams.barcodeCount` param and reports the scanned data to the user instantaneously, without waiting until the end of the scanning session.

-Added support for new Bluetooth Scanner DS8178:
+* Added support for Bluetooth scanner DS8178:

-Added new enum under BarcodeManager.DeviceIdentifier for selecting the DS8178 Bluetooth Scanner.
+ * New `BarcodeManager.DeviceIdentifier` enum for selecting the DS8178 Bluetooth Scanner.

-Added Digimarc decoding support for Rear Camera.
-Earlier, this feature was supported on internal imagers only
+ * **Digimarc decoding support for rear camera** (formerly supported only on internal imagers).

-Terminated EMDK for Android support for legacy SecureNFC APIs.
-Zebra recommends to use new Secure Access Module (SAM) APIs for secure NFC transactions instead.

 ### Deprecations

-Support ends for devices running Android 6.x Marshmallow.
-EMDK for Android v7.0 was the final version supporting Marshmallow (Android 6.0.1) devices.
-Starting from EMDK for Android v7.1, only the Nougat (Android 7.1.2) or higher devices are supported.

-EMDK for Android support for legacy SecureNFC APIs has been terminated - EMDK for Android v7.2 was the final version supporting legacy SecureNFC APIs.
-Starting from EMDK for Android v7.3, Zebra recommends to use new Secure Access Module (SAM) APIs for secure NFC transactions instead.
+**Support ends for SecureNFC APIs**.
+EMDK-A 7.2 was the final version to support these legacy APIs.
+For secure NFC transactions with EMDK for Android 7.3, Zebra recommends using Secure Access Module (SAM) APIs.

 -----